-, Section 3: HUMAN CELLS / TISSUES Does your research involve human cells or tissues (other than from Human Embryos/Foetuses, see section 1)?
-Must be "no" for valid proposals. yes no Section 4: PROTECTION OF PERSONAL DATA 1.
+Section 3: HUMAN CELLS / TISSUES

+1. Does your research involve human cells or tissues (other than from Human Embryos/Foetuses, see section 1)?
+Must be "no" for valid proposals.

+Sec tion 4: PROTECTION OF PERSONAL DATA 1.
 Does your research involve processing of personal data?
 If yes, please answer the following questions. a.
 Does it involve the processing of special categories of personal data (e.g. genetic, health, sexual lifestyle, ethnicity, political opinion, religious or philosophical conviction.)? b.
 Does it involve processing of genetic, biometric or health data? c.
 Does it involve profiling, systematic monitoring of individuals or processing of large scale of special categories of data, intrusive methods of data processing (such as, tracking, surveillance, audio and video recording, geolocation tracking etc.) or any other data processing operation that may result in high risk to the rights and freedoms of the research participants?
-Does your research involve further processing of previously collected personal data (including use of pre-existing data sets or sources, merging existing data sets)?
+2. Does your research involve further processing of previously collected personal data (including use of pre-existing data sets or sources, merging existing data sets)?
 3. Does your research involve publicly available data?
 4. Is it planned to export personal data from the EU to non-EU countries?

 Specify the type of personal data and countries involved: Click or tap here to enter text.
 5. Is it planned to import personal data from non-EU countries into the EU?
-Specify the type of personal data and countries involved Click or tap here to enter text.
+Specify the type of personal data and countries involved Click or tap here to enter text. yes no

-yes no

 Section 5: ANIMALS

 1. Does your research involve animals?
 Must be "no" for valid proposals.

 yes no

-Section 6: THIRD COUNTRIES

-In case non-EU countries are involved, do the research related activities undertaken in these countries raise potential ethics issues? n/a n/a